 This course is for any senior who is on track for graduation.
-The CTE Internship Coordinator will be responsible for monitoring student progress and assigning the student's grades.
-Students will complete all of the required Google Classroom program work and will meet with the CTE Internship Coordinator on required dates during the school year - (Three weeks at the beginning of the school year; up to three days at the mid-term at the end of semester 1; and one day at the end of semester 2).
+The Internship Coordinator will be responsible for monitoring student progress and assigning the student's grades.
+Students will complete all of the required Google Classroom program work and will meet with the Internship Coordinator on required dates during the school year - (Two weeks at the beginning of the course; up to three days at the mid-term at the end of semester 1; and one day at the end of semester 2).
 These meeting dates are non-negotiable.
-This class will count as a regular class period even though following the conclusion of the initial in-class orientation weeks, the student will be released Period 6 to go to work.
+This class will count as a regular class period even though following the conclusion of the initial in-class orientation weeks, the student will be released Period 6 to go to work/internship placement.
 Consequently, this would be one of the five required class periods and the student would still be allowed one (1) early release period.
-However, should the student decide to drop this internship class at any time or should the student fail this class, be removed from this class, or not have an approved job, the student is required to enroll in a replacement class in order to maintain the student's required five class periods.
-A maximum of 2 credits can be earned senior year as follows: 0.5 credit equaling 65 verified work hours and the completion of all other requirements; 1.0 credit equaling 130 verified work hours and the competition of all other requirements; 1.5 credits equaling 195 verified work hours and the completion of all other requirements; 2.0 credits equaling 260 verified work hours and the completion of all other requirements, which includes Google Classroom component with weekly submission, providing the CTE Internship Coordinator a copy of their resume, cover letter and reference letter, work attendance verification, mentor (business) checklist, and the student must participate in in the mock interview.
-Credit not be awarded without completing all requirements and providing verification of hours worked.
+However, should the student decide to drop this internship class at any time or should the student fail this class, be removed from this class, or not have an approved iob/internship placement, the student is required to enroll in a replacement class in order to maintain the student's required five class periods.
+A maximum of 2 credits can be earned senior year as follows: 0.5 credit equaling 65 verified work hours and the completion of all other requirements: 1.0 credit equaling 130 verified work hours and the competition of all other requirements; 1.5 credits equaling 195 verified work hours and the completion of all other requirements; 2.0 credits equaling 260 verified work hours and the completion of all other requirements, which includes Google Classroom component with weekly submission, providing the CTE Internship Coordinator a copy of their resume, cover letter and reference letter, work attendance verification, mentor (business) checklist, and the student must participate in the mock interview.
+Credit will not be awarded without completing all requirements and providing verification of hours worked.
 The Student Information Form/Contract must be completed prior to enrolling in this course.
-Students are responsible for their own transportation to and from the workplace.
-Students will earn a letter grade and it will be calculated into their GPA.
+Students are responsible for their own transportation to and from the workplace/internship placement.
+Students will earn a grade of Pass or Fail for their involvement in this course.